raisely/base/README.md

 ## Using Base

 Base is easiest to learn by playing with the code.
 The default `index.html` file contains a quick reference for the reset and grid mixins and `grid.html` contains grid examples.
 For more detail view the instructions below.

+To run the development server, simply run `npm start` from the command line.
+This will compile assets and load a BrowserSync instance on localhost.
+BrowserSync, as well as many aspects of the build process can be configured directly in the gulpfile.

 ### Grid